 Medication for treatment-resistant anxiety

-In cases of treatment-resistant anxiety, various types of medications may be considered.
+In treatment-resistant anxiety, several medications may be considered.
 One option is switching to different classes of antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), or tricyclic antidepressants (TCAs).
+Another approach is combining current medications with adjunctive agents like atypical antipsychotics, benzodiazepines, or anticonvulsants.

-Another approach is associating the current medication with adjunctive agents like atypical antipsychotics, benzodiazepines, or anticonvulsants.
-Additionally, certain off-label medications like ketamine or other glutamate modulators may be explored for their potential efficacy in treatment-resistant anxiety, although further research is needed to establish their long-term benefits and safety.
+Additionally, off-label medications like ketamine or other glutamate modulators may be explored for their potential effectiveness in treatment-resistant anxiety, though further research is needed to establish their long-term benefits and safety.

 Therapy for treatment-resistant anxiety